 The Seafish Regulation Team has compiled a practical, user-friendly and accessible guide for the UK seafood industry on preparing your business for EU exit.
 We focus on addressing the numerous regulatory FAQs surrounding food safety, traceability and trade linked to the UK’s exit – whether that be with a withdrawal agreement in place, or a ‘no deal’ scenario.

-Please note the guide does not cover issues arising from the UK’s future relationship with the EU – we concentrate specifically on the day-to-day scenarios likely to be encountered by industry in the event of a ‘deal’ or ‘no deal’ being reached between the UK and EU by exit day - 29 March 2019.
+Please note the guide does not cover issues arising from the UK’s future relationship with the EU – we concentrate specifically on the day-to-day scenarios likely to be encountered by industry in the event of a ‘deal’ or ‘no deal’ being reached between the UK and EU by exit day.
+After originally proposing exit day as 29 March 2019, Parliament extended the deadline to 12 April 2019.
+On 11 April 2019 a further extension to the period was agreed with the European Council resulting in a Statutory Instrument defining exit day as 31 October 2019.

 This is very much a ‘living’ guide and will routinely be reviewed and amended as circumstances evolve.